KevinShuman/Fish_ID_Study_Tool/README.md

 -~~The images changing size is kind of distracting, it would be nice to keep things static, though we don't want to mess with image quality~~

 -More unique images using a webscapper

+-Add details on the wrong answer as well.
+Need to flag options that are misspelled or blank and show nothing.

+-Add reset button that resets your score, so if you want to switch from one group to another or just start over.